Englewood Youth Choir Will Perform For First Time At Chicago Symphony Center Saturday

 “I tell them don’t be overwhelmed by the glitz and the glam and the size of the stage,” Norwood said.
 “I’m with you all the way.
 Trust the process.
 Trust the preparation that you have done.
 If you make a mistake, that’s OK because I make mistakes, too.”

-More than 3,000 kids from neighborhood ensembles in Albany Park, Beverly, Austin, West Town and more will perform Saturday.
+About 600 kids from neighborhood ensembles in Albany Park, Beverly, Austin, West Town and more will perform Saturday.

 Not only does the opportunity give children a chance to sing on the big stage, but it helps them to “understand that they’re part of a bigger community than they think,” Norwood said.